Safari 1 - Chimpanzee Safari

-A safari at Murchison Falls (approx. 280km north of Fort Portal) or Queen Elizabeth Country Park (approx. 2 hours south of Fort Portal)...or both
+A safari at Murchison Falls (approx. 280km north of Fort Portal) or Queen Elizabeth Country Park (approx. 120km south of Fort Portal)...or both

-Murchison has giraffes and waterfalls, while Queen Elizabeth is en route to the Gorillas and much closer to Fort Portal.
+Our recommendation: Murchison has giraffes and waterfalls, while Queen Elizabeth is en route to the Gorillas and much closer to Fort Portal.
 Both are jam packed with animals so the choice is yours!
-We are offering a game drive and boat safari of Queen Elizabeth as a trip add-on, see above for details.

-Trek to see Mountain Gorillas at Bwindi Impenetrable National Park
+Trek to see Mountain Gorillas at Bwindi National Park

-See zebras, hippos, warthogs and more at Mburo Lake National Park
+See zebras, hippos, warthogs and more at Mburo National Park